-Manage subdomains · Cloudflare Fundamentals docs
+Manage subdomains

 Proxied

 Use Bulk redirects to forward traffic from your root domain to your subdomain.
-You will likely want to include Subpath matching to ensure requests to
+You will likely want to include Subpath matching and Preserve path suffix to ensure requests to

 example.com/examplesgo to